Best budget record players 2024: affordable turntables tried and tested

 -

-Don't partner with bright / lean-sounding kit
+Don't partner with bright or lean-sounding kit

 Rega has built a reputation for bringing style, substance and consistently high audio standards with its turntables, and the Planar 1 Plus is no different.
 The deck looks identical to the straight Planar 1, which is no bad thing considering its sleek aspect and general ease of use.

 It’s the audio quality, though, that makes the Plus a five-star triumph.
 Put simply, it sounds wonderful, and while it may take a while to fully reveal the warmth and depth of which it’s capable, give it a few days and it will be purring like the best.
-Rega's knack for delivering terrifically agile, subtle and hugely enjoyable dynamics is replicated in the Plus, with crispness and clarity that make the Planar 1 Plus a hugely appealing, talented package.
+Rega's knack for delivering terrifically agile, subtle and hugely enjoyable dynamics is replicated in the Plus, with crispness and clarity with high frequencies, too.

 Read the full Rega Planar 1 Plus review